Updated on 10/06/2020

 Psychotherapy is a great place to start when you are looking to work through your inferiority complex.
 Your therapist can help guide you through your past experiences with criticism, low self-esteem, or any traumas that may have shaped your negative self-image.

-You can look at what messages you received as a child about your inadequacies and how you coped in the past.
+Together, you and your therapist will work to understand what messages you received as a child about your inadequacies and how you coped in the past.
 You can discuss any damaging thought patterns, and brainstorm ways to reshape your self-image and rebuild your self-confidence.

-Moving through all of this and facing some of the origins of your inferiority complex isn’t always an easy path, and it can take time to feel like you are making progress.
+These conversations can be difficult; facing some of the origins of your inferiority complex isn’t always an easy path, and it can take time to feel like you are making progress.
 Keep in mind that many people have suffered with inferiority complexes at times in their life, and that it is possible to feel more confident again.

 Meditation and journaling

 Making a conscious goal to surround yourself with more positive and uplifting people can also make a huge difference.
-Negative or toxic relationships can at times set us up for failure, especially if you are particularly sensitive to people who constantly put you down or if you have a history of difficult relationships.
+Negative or toxic relationships can at times set us up for failure, especially if you are particularly sensitive to people who constantly put you down or if you have a history with difficult relationships.

 Everyone has their strengths and weaknesses; there is no reason why anyone should feel less confident than others.
 The bottom line is that living with an inferiority complex isn’t something you have to just put up with.
 It’s something that you can break free from — and you deserve to have a healthy self-esteem that lets you feel strong, happy, and confident again.